waimea-mtangitcharoen/300dtd-internationa-planning-website-project/docs/2-sprint-2-mvp.md

 At the moment, anyone can delete the group but it would be more efficient if only the owner of the group can delete the group.

-### Changes / Improvements

-Replace this text with notes any improvements you made as a result of the testing.

-**PLACE SCREENSHOTS AND/OR ANIMATED GIFS OF THE IMPROVED SYSTEM HERE**

 ---